Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 consensus sidecar memory.
 Export signatures are such a witness: they determine source quorum success and exported-result metadata, so they must be carried by a replayable companion pseudo transaction or equivalent transaction-stream artifact.
-The shadow-ticket intent hash is signature-independent.
+The Export-latch intent hash is signature-independent.
-*Anti-pattern:* using ephemeral accepted sidecar state to create a shadow ticket or result that cannot be reconstructed by ledger delta replay.
+*Anti-pattern:* using ephemeral accepted sidecar state to create an Export latch or result that cannot be reconstructed by ledger delta replay.

 Current shape: `ttEXPORT_SIGNATURES` is the signature witness interface.
 It